aws-samples/eks-workshop-developers/website/docs/python/eks/create-cluster.md

 From the `python-fastapi-demo-docker` project directory, create the cluster using the eksctl configuration file:

 :::caution
-Make sure to verify the region specified in `eks/create-fargate-python.yaml` and change it, if needed.
-The region must be same as the one you used in your [.env file](../../python/introduction/environment-setup).
+Make sure to update the **region** specified in `eks/create-fargate-python.yaml` to the region that you are using for this lab.
 :::

 ```bash